OpenShot/openshot-qt/doc/clips.rst

 Clips
 =====

-Each media file you add to the OpenShot timeline is called a clip and is visualized by a dark, rounded rectangle (as seen in the screenshot below).
-A clip has many properties, which affect how and when the clip is rendered and composited, such as position, layer, scale, location, rotation, and alpha.
-OpenShot can animate these properties over time, and when combined, can create some amazing effects.
+When media files are added to the OpenShot timeline, they are represented by a "clip", visualized as rounded rectangles.
+Clips possess various properties, affecting rendering and compositing.
+These include position, layer, scale, location, rotation, and alpha, which can be animated for stunning effects.

-To display a clip's properties, either right-click and choose ``Properties`` or double click on the clip.
-Clip properties appear in the properties dock, in alphabetical order.
-These properties can be filtered by typing a few letters in the filter box, at the top of the property panel.
+View a clip's properties by right-clicking and selecting "Properties" or double-clicking the clip.
+Properties appear alphabetically in the dock, with filter options available at the top.

-To adjust a property, you can:
+To adjust a property:

-*	click on its value and drag the slider from side to side for a coarse adjustment
+- Drag the slider for coarse changes.
-*	double click on its value and enter a value.
-Numerical values display to 2 decimal places, but you can enter more precise numbers.
-You can often enter valid values that are outside the range offered by the slider adjustment.
-*	right-click or double-click to select an option (for non-numerical values)
+- Double-click to enter precise values.
+- Right/double-click for non-numerical options.

-Clip properties are part of the :ref:`animation_ref` system.
-If you change a clip property, you create a keyframe at the current position of the playhead.
-If you want a property to apply throughout the clip, you must place the playhead at (or before) the start of the clip before making the change.
-An easy way to locate the start of a clip is to use ‘next/previous marker’ on the Timeline toolbar.
+Clip properties are integral to the :ref:`animation_ref` system.
+When you modify a clip property, a keyframe is generated at the current playhead position.
+For a property to span the entire clip, position the playhead at or before the clip's start before making adjustments.
+A convenient way to identify a clip's start is by utilizing the 'next/previous marker' feature on the Timeline toolbar.

 .. image:: images/clip-overview.jpg